neo-cc/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for driving a model architecture was to choose a suitable existing model and modify based on that according to training process, validation loss, etc.
+The overall strategy for driving a model architecture was to choose a suitable existing model and modify that model according to training process, validation loss, etc.

 My first step was to use a convolution neural network model similar to the Nvidia auto drive team's Network .
 I thought this model might be appropriate because they use it for training real car driving autonomously.